Brad Harrell, DNP, APRN, ACNP-BC

 About Brad Harrell

-Dr. Brad Harrell is an clinical associate professor and director of the MSN Programs in the LCON.
-His areas of teaching include acute and chronic care of adult populations and graduate nursing education.
-Dr. Harrell's primary scholarship focuses on health disparities among sexual and gender minorities – especially LGBT+ individuals.
+Dr. Brad Harrell is a Clinical Professor, Assistant Dean of Nursing at Lambuth, and Director of the MSN Program in the Loewenberg College of Nursing.
+He teaches nursing care for adult populations and in the graduate nurse educator concentration.
+Dr. Harrell's primary scholarship, in addition to professional practice, focuses on health disparities among sexual and gender minorities – especially LGBT+ individuals.
 He continues his work on abdominal compartment syndrome, for which he is one of two editors for the first international nursing textbook on the topic.

-Dr. Harrell is an experienced acute care nurse practitioner who practices as a nurse practitioner in a rural setting providing care to acute and chronically ill adults.
-He makes home visits to patients who are unable to travel to a clinic setting.
+Dr. Harrell is an experienced acute care nurse practitioner who practices in a rural setting providing care to acute and chronically ill adults and makes home visits to patients who are unable to travel to a care setting.
+He also practices as part of the medical team at Western Mental Health Institute in Bolivar, TN.